Gennadynemchin/FishStore/README.md

 git clone git@github.com:Gennadynemchin/FishStore.git
 ```

-Use .env.example as a draft and fill all of the requested
+Use .env.example as a draft and fill out all of the requested
 variables:

 ```